Sonosfera

-Playing Spotify in your salon is illegal, even with a PRS licence.
-Compare Spotify vs Sonosfera and see how UK salons save £300+ a year on legal music.
+Spotify in your salon breaks their ToS — even with a PRS licence.
+See the Spotify vs Sonosfera cost breakdown and how UK salons save £300+ a year legally.

 On this page